 - During the reporting period, in addition to its regularly scheduled meetings with OIOS, the Committee met with other oversight bodies, such as the Joint Inspection Unit and the Board of Auditors, including the Audit Operations Committee.
 The dialogue allowed for the sharing of perspectives on matters of mutual concern and provided a useful opportunity for cooperation among United Nations oversight bodies.

-- Furthermore, in November 2016, the Committee hosted a meeting of representatives of United Nations system oversight committees.
-Twenty-six representatives from 19 oversight committees from organizations within the United Nations Secretariat, the United Nations funds and programmes and specialized agencies and the International Monetary Fund attended the meeting.
+- Furthermore, in December 2017, the Committee hosted the second meeting of representatives of United Nations system oversight committees.
+Twenty-four representatives from 19 oversight committees from organizations within the United Nations Secretariat, the United Nations funds, programmes and specialized agencies, and the World Bank attended the meeting.